-Tim Syrett's practice focuses on intellectual property and antitrust litigation.
+Tim Syrett is an intellectual property and antitrust litigator.
 Mr. Syrett has particular experience with disputes at the intersection of antitrust and intellectual property law.
-He has litigated through trial a variety of issues relating to standard-essential patents in the telecommunications industry, including antitrust and contract claims, the determination of FRAND royalties, as well as defenses to infringement arising from standard-setting participation.
-Mr. Syrett also has litigated patent exhaustion and license defenses.
+He has litigated through trial a variety of issues relating to standard-essential patents in the telecommunications industry, including antitrust and contract claims, the determination of FRAND royalties, patent exhaustion and license defenses, as well as defenses to infringement arising from standard-setting participation.
+Mr. Syrett also has extensive experience litigating damages issues in patent infringement cases involving a variety of technologies.
 He has represented clients before federal and state courts, the International Trade Commission and the Federal Trade Commission.

 In addition to his litigation practice, Mr. Syrett counsels clients on intellectual property and antitrust issues, including licensing, participation in standard-setting organizations, patent assertion entities and patent pools.